 CIPD Annual Conference

-During the Chartered Institute of Personnel’s (CIPD) Annual Conference in November 2019 I hosted and led a World Cafe event in the Employee Experience, Well-being and People Management stream – Different approaches to creating a truly inclusive workplace.
+At the Chartered Institute of Personnel’s (CIPD) Annual Conference in 2019 I led an event on this – Different approaches to creating a truly inclusive workplace.
+(I discussed and presented this framework and you can see the related article on CIPD’s website here.)

 Strategic change takes focus, energy and resources.
 Making such changes in a corporate context requires an approach that embeds the change in the corporate strategy.

-No high-level framework to diagnose and connect a business strategy to the programme of work for workplace inclusion and workforce diversity existed to use.
+No high-level framework to diagnose and connect a business strategy to the programme of work for workplace inclusion and workforce diversity previously existed.
+Now it does.

-Behind every element of this framework there’s a more detailed breakdown of the analysis and work that you can implement to deliver strategic diversity and inclusion.
+Behind every element of this framework is a breakdown of the analysis and work that you can implement to deliver change.

-Connect with me to find out more about how to enable strategic diversity and inclusion with this framework, and indeed others such as the employee life cycle model, can be used in your organisation to deliver tangible and sustainable change.
+Connect with me to find out more about how to enable strategic diversity and inclusion with this framework.
+Executive coaching can also enable it.
+Other models such as the employee life cycle model, can also be used to deliver tangible and sustainable change.

 Steven has extensive experience in strategic executive leadership having led large business units at Fujitsu.
 Steven has had full and operational delivery responsibility for $1bn annual revenue business, including sales / growth, of full-service range (consultancy and change programmes, to operational IT services) to multiple clients.
 Leading business through changes in strategic direction, crisis management, transformational turnarounds especially those delivering business critical services to clients such as Public Sector / National Government.
 Steven engages well with C-suite executives and senior stakeholders, including in previous roles with UK Government Cabinet Ministers.